If you are new to WebUrbanist, click here to sign up for the RSS feed and take a look through our archives and galleries

 The former Soviet Union has a complicated history that is told in part through some of its deserted infrastructure.
-Many of these structures, cities and areas were abandoned suddenly and thus provide a kind of snapshot of Soviet life frozen in time.
+From mining towns to oil-rig cities, many of these structures, towns and areas were abandoned suddenly and thus provide a kind of snapshot of Soviet life frozen in time.
 Others tell stories of economic and political upheaval and even nuclear events.
 From oil rig cities and deserted industrial towns to dazzling island fortresses and once-luxurious estates of the Soviet elite here are seven more amazing Soviet abandonments.
 For more Soviet abandonments (from gruesome gulags to submarine bases) check out part one of this series.

 Abandoned Island Fortress: Fort Alexander sits abandoned on a man-made island off the shore of St. Petersburg.
 Constructed in the 1800s, the fort has over 100 cannon ports providing 360-degree defense.
 After the Crimean War it was initially used as a military storehouse before being converted by the Soviets into a dangerous plague research center due to its physical isolation from the mainland.
 The fort is now deserted and most of its interior objects have been stripped and metal has been melted down for other uses.
 Even now, however, visitors coming by boat (or snowmobile) are advised to wear a respirator and rubber boots.